Message properties and search operators for In-Place eDiscovery in Exchange Server

 property: valueformat.
 Values are not case-sensitive, and they can't have a space after the operator.
 If there is a space, your intended value will just be full-text searched.
 For example, to: pilarp searches for "pilarp" as a keyword, rather than for messages that were sent to pilarp.

 When searching a recipient property, such as To, From, Cc, or Recipients, you can use an SMTP address, alias, or display name to denote a recipient.
 For example, you can use email@example.com, pilarp, or "Pilar Pinilla".

 You can use only prefix wildcard searches (for example, *cat or *set).
 Suffix wildcard searches (cat*) or substring wildcard searches (*cat*) aren't supported.

 When searching a property, use double quotation marks (" ") if the search value consists of multiple words.
-For example subject:budget Q1 returns messages that contain budget in the in the subject line and that contain Q1 anywhere in the message or in any of the message properties.
+For example, subject:budget Q1 returns messages that contain budget in the subject line and that contain Q1 anywhere in the message or in any of the message properties.
 Using subject:"budget Q1" returns all messages that contain budget Q1 anywhere in the subject line.

 To exclude content marked with a certain property value from your search results, place a minus sign (-) before the name of the property.
 For example, -from:"Sara Davis" will exclude any messages sent by Sara Davis.